 Religious discrimination in the workplace can turn a company’s reputation sour and leave affected employees feeling dejected, depressed, and targeted.
 All too often, these employees opt to stay quiet and choose not to pursue any legal action.
 This results in no changes at the workplace, no punishment for the harassers, and no closure for the victims.
 When religious discrimination cases are opened against employers, however, over half of them are won – a positive sign for anyone who may be unsure about filing a claim.
-California Employment Attorneys Group believes in protecting your rights as a worker and as a human, and we strive to bring you justice in any religious discrimination case you present to us.
+California Labor Law Employment Attorneys Group believes in protecting your rights as a worker and as a human, and we strive to bring you justice in any religious discrimination case you present to us.
 However, our clients may not be certain of how to proceed in filing such a claim against their employers, and they ask us questions like:

 - How much is my employee religious discrimination lawsuit worth?

 - What is the average settlement for employment religion discrimination case?

 - What determines the case value of my religious discrimination claim?

 Religious Discrimination Overview

 Under Title VII of the Civil Rights Act of 1964, employers and businesses are prohibited from discriminating against employees based on their religious beliefs.
 This discrimination includes termination, refusal to hire for employment, harassment, and other employment conditions, such as being passed over for promotions or getting scheduled for less hours.
 Title VII is a federal decree, however; all 50 states have their own unique laws regarding workplace discrimination, the extent of what constitutes it, and what you can recover as compensation if you win a settlement.
 You can check with your states Fair Employment Practices Agency for more specific information.